AndreyMrovol/LethalIntroTweaks/README.md

 <p><p>

 - Added new config option `iGameStartupDisplay` to control which monitor the game is displayed on when starting (after the splash screen).
-    > Any negative value will disable this setting.<br>
+    > Any negative value will disable this setting.
     > Defaults to `0` - the main display.

 **Fixes**